Skylar Grey: 2015–2017: Natural Causes and soundtracks

 Grey confirmed on her official Instagram account that her third studio album would be released in 2015.
 In February 2015, Grey released a song from the Fifty Shades of Grey soundtrack called "I Know You".
 Also in February, Grey confirmed she has a song on the Furious 7 soundtrack, called "I Will Return."
 In March 2015, she released her version of "Addicted to Love" on iTunes, and also re-released the song "Words," which was deleted from the iTunes Store in 2013.
 On March 29, 2015, Grey appeared at her third WrestleMania event, performing a medley of "Rise" and "Money and the Power" at the thirty-first annual event, with Travis Barker and Kid Ink.

-On May 18, 2015, house producer deadmau5 released a short demo on SoundCloud in collaboration with Kaskade, featuring vocals by Grey, titled "Beneath with Me".
+On May 18, 2015, electronic music producer Deadmau5 released a short demo on SoundCloud in collaboration with Kaskade, featuring vocals by Grey, titled "Beneath with Me".
 On October 6, 2016, a music video for the song was released.

-Natural Causes, Grey's third studio album, was released on September 23, 2016,.
+Natural Causes, Grey's third studio album, was released on September 23, 2016.
 The album received positive reviews and was a moderate commercial success.
 It was preceded by the singles "Moving Mountains", the Eminem-produced "Come Up For Air", and "Lemonade".
 In the fall of 2016, Grey went on her Natural Causes Tour with morgxn.

 In 2017, Grey provided vocals for the song "Wreak Havoc" and wrote Kehlani's "Gangsta" for the Suicide Squad soundtrack.
 Grey later co-wrote Kehlani and G-Eazy's song "Good Life" for The Fate of the Furious: The Album soundtrack.
 Grey collaborated with G-Eazy again, writing "Pick Me Up" for his album The Beautiful & Damned.

 On March 31, 2017, American rock band Papa Roach released their song, "Periscope", featuring guest vocals by Grey.
 Grey was also featured on American rapper Macklemore's single "Glorious", released on June 25, 2017.
 The platinum selling single topped the charts in numerous countries.
 Grey collaborated with Eminem on his album Revival, co-writing the collaborations "Walk On Water" with Beyoncé, "Like Home" with Alicia Keys, "Need Me" with Pink, and "Tragic Endings" with Grey herself.

 Previous collaborator Kaskade released his debut Christmas album Kaskade Christmas on November 24 and featured Grey singing a cover of "O Come, O Come, Emmanuel" retitled "O Come Emmanuel".